eclipse-emfcloud/coffee-editor/README.md

 #### Debug Theia Frontend

 Use the `Launch Browser Frontend` launch config inside VSCode.
 This will open Chrome and attach a debug listener.

+## Example Branches

+This project's repository has branches prefixed with `examples/` that serve to demonstrate common use cases of expansion or customization of the capabilities of the frameworks on which the Coffee Editor is based.
+Each of these comprises a single commit that can be compared with its base to see the changes from end to end that accomplish some developer use case.
+Often these examples will cross-cut the whole Coffee Editor technology stack, but some will have a smaller focus.
+It all depends on the use case.
+The names of these branches are succinct but descriptive of the use cases that they illustrate.

+Because these examples are branches and not integrated into the main-line, they will be based on some past commit in the history of the project.
+It is strongly encouraged when contributing changes to the Coffee Editor that, where such changes would meaningfully impact a use case that is manifest in one of these example branches, that such example branch be rebased and updated as a part of that contribution.
+Thus it is important that users of these example branches not base their own work on them (in git terms) because they **will be force-pushed** from time to time, rewriting their history to rebase them on more recent baselines of the Coffee Editor.